AymenCity/phishcord-phishing-detector/README.md

 * All rights to the dataset belong to the original creators.

 ## **FAQ**
-**Q:** What is Phishcord?

-**A:** Phishcord delivers a Google Chrome extension that aims to enhance the email security for Chrome users by implementing real-time detection and improving existing solutions.

 **Q:** How do I install Phishcord?

 **A:** Follow the installation steps in the README file.